jorishr/liondigits/README.md

 - detect the user language preference and serve the corresponding translation of the website text
 - copy selected text to clipboard
 - set link text, contact information and addresses
-- layout helper functions to set header-height and handle toggle buttons
+- layout helper functions to set header-height
+- handle toggle buttons
 - handle the [Cal](https://cal.com/) calendar widget
 - scroll animations via [AOS library](https://michalsnik.github.io/aos/)

+### Build task

+Use the Parcel build task via `npm run build` or ``npx parcel build app/index.html`

+### Versioning and changes

+See CHANGELOG for details.

-### Server
+### Server and deployment tasks

 The website is hosted on a VPS server with Nginx and is configured to serve connection over HTTPS and the TOR Onion Network via: